Las Vegas Nursing Home Abuse Lawyers

 What we find time and time again is that nursing homes cut corners, neglect patients, and in severe cases, abuse residents.

 This is a widespread problem that requires immediate attention.
 If your loved one has been neglected or abused in a Las Vegas nursing home or assisted living facility, it is important that you take prompt action.
-Call the Las Vegas injury attorneys at Breyer Law Offices, P.C. at (702) 380-8000 for more information about protecting your loved one and safeguarding his or her rights.
+Call the Las Vegas injury attorneys at The Husband & Wife Law Team at (702) 380-8000 for more information about protecting your loved one and safeguarding his or her rights.

 Here are some of the most common types of nursing home abuse and neglect: